I-am-PUID-0/pdrcrd/README.md

 |`/mnt`| rw | This is where rclone_RD will be mounted.
 Not required when only utilizing plex_debrid.   |

 ## TODO
-- Test the use of .env files to setup rclone and plex_debrid
 - Add support for setting user/group -- currently runs as root
 - Add docker s6-overlay
 - Evaluate adding Plex Media Server to the container